Facility management and the smart building in evolution: the changing reality of smart buildings in an increasingly connected day and age.

 Whereas various systems to optimize and maintain buildings, facilities and their various assets used to – and still often do – live in perfect isolation, the trend is clearly one of integration with IoT as a key factor.

-The benefits of smart buildings for facility management and customers
+The benefits of smart buildings for facility management and customers – correlations with the scope of the facility

 The IoT use cases in smart buildings and facility management as said differ, depending on the scope of the building/facility.
 This also defines the many benefits of smart buildings.